At 80, Russian great grandmother fired up by passion for ice hockey

-BEREZNIK, Russia, March 16 (Reuters) - When 80-year-old Valentina Fyodorova spotted a group of children skating across a fresh sheet of ice, she was determined to give it a try herself.
+BEREZNIK, Russia (Reuters) - When 80-year-old Valentina Fyodorova spotted a group of children skating across a fresh sheet of ice, she was determined to give it a try herself.

 The former school principal was keen on keeping fit but had never shot a puck, let alone laced up a pair of skates.